 To apply, submit the above form (with a letter of support) as described in the form.

-We welcome applications at this time from Friends in any Yearly Meeting.
+We welcome applications from Friends in any Yearly Meeting.
+Applications will be considered as they arrive, until the program is full.

 In accordance with the NEYM Child Care Policy, childcare will be provided and/or reimbursed for the residencies.
 Please contact us as far in advance as possible to discuss specific arrangements.